-The TPS54361 device provides an integrated bootstrap voltage-regulator.
+The TPS54541 device provides an integrated bootstrap voltage regulator.
 A small capacitor between the BOOT and SW pins provides the gate-drive voltage for the high-side MOSFET.
-The BOOT capacitor is refreshed when the high-side MOSFET is off and the external low-side diode conducts.
-The recommended value of the BOOT capacitor is 0.1 μ F. A ceramic capacitor with an X7R or X5R-grade dielectric with a voltage rating of 10 V or higher is recommended for stable performance over temperature and voltage.
+The BOOT capacitor refreshes when the high-side MOSFET is off and the external low-side diode conducts.
+The recommended value of the BOOT capacitor is 0.1 μ F. TI recommends a ceramic capacitor with an X7R or X5R grade dielectric with a voltage rating of 10 V or higher for stable performance over temperature and voltage.

-When operating with a low voltage difference from input to output, the high-side MOSFET of the TPS54361 device operates at a 100% duty cycle as long as the BOOT to SW pin voltage is greater than 2.1 V. When the voltage from BOOT to SW drops below 2.1 V, the high-side MOSFET turns off and an integrated low-side MOSFET pulls SW low to recharge the BOOT capacitor.
-To reduce the losses of the small low-side MOSFET at high output voltages, the small low-side MOSFET disables at 24-V output and re-enables when the output reaches 21.5 V.
+When operating with a low voltage difference from input to output, the high-side MOSFET of the TPS54541 device operates at 100% duty cycle as long as the BOOT to SW pin voltage is greater than 2.1 V. When the voltage from BOOT to SW drops below 2.1 V, the high-side MOSFET turns off and an integrated low-side MOSFET pulls SW low to recharge the BOOT capacitor.
+To reduce the losses of the small low-side MOSFET at high output voltages, the low-side MOSFET is disabled at 24-V output and re-enabled when the output reaches 21.5 V.

-Because the gate-drive current sourced from the BOOT capacitor is small, the high-side MOSFET can remain on for many switching cycles before the MOSFET is turned off to refresh the capacitor.
+Because the gate-drive current sourced from the BOOT capacitor is small, the high-side MOSFET remains on for many switching cycles before the MOSFET turns off to refresh the capacitor.
 Thus the effective duty cycle of the switching regulator can be high, approaching 100%.
-The effective duty cycle of the converter during dropout is mainly influenced by the voltage drops across the power MOSFET, the inductor resistance, the low-side diode voltage and the printed circuit board (PCB) resistance.
+The effective duty cycle of the converter during dropout is mainly influenced by the voltage drops across the power MOSFET, the inductor resistance, the low-side diode voltage, and the printed circuit-board resistance.